 To bankroll the party, Sam acquiesces to Channing’s plea to return for a TV ad campaign for milk, on the condition the Village People are featured.
 The lavish number “Milkshake” begins as Sam pours milk for six little boys in the archetypal costumes with the promise they’ll grow up to be the Village People.
 The advertisers want nothing to do with such a concept, and refuse to air the spot.
 Norma then steps in to invite the group to debut at her charity fundraiser in San Francisco.
 Sam lures Steve by promising a romantic weekend but Ron is taken aback by the inference that she’d go through with the seduction, and Sam breaks up with him.
 On his private jet, Steve prepares for a tryst, but it’s Jack and his former chorine mother Helen (June Havoc) who show up, to hash out a contract.
 Initially reluctant, Helen seduces Steve with her kreplach and before long they’re negotiating the T-shirt merchandising for the Japanese market.

 In the dressing room before the show, Ron, relieved to learn Sam didn’t travel with Steve, proposes to her.
 At one point, Montgomery shows up to rehire Ron as a junior partner representing the group.
 Following a set by The Ritchie Family (“Give Me a Break“), the Village People make a triumphant debut (“Can’t Stop the Music“).

 Can’t Stop the Music would later that year to become the first winner of the Worst Picture Golden Raspberry Award.

 So everyone raise a toast.
 With a milkshake of course to Can’t Stop The Music!

 Check out the movies trailer and one of Bruce (Later to become Caitlyn) Jenner’s scenes below.

-The late, great Glenn Hughes singing the evergreen “Danny Boy” in the film “Can’t Stop the Music
+Above the Village People’s late, great Glenn Hughes singing “Danny Boy” in the film “Can’t Stop the Music